Life on Mars?: Lyrics

 According to BBC Radio 2, "Life on Mars?" has "one of the strangest lyrics ever", consisting of a "slew of surreal images" like a Salvador Dalí painting.
 Spitz said that the song has a theme of optimism, while Robert Hilburn of the Los Angeles Times believed that there was "a sense of helplessness" to it.
 In the song, a "girl with mousy hair" visits a cinema to escape from reality.
 Sandford writes that it "sets up a complex parallel world in which the cinema becomes life".
 After the girl becomes "hooked to the silver screen", Bowie uses an array of images that are typical of films, naming Mickey Mouse, John Lennon, "Rule, Britannia!", Ibiza and the Norfolk Broads.

 At the time of Hunky Dorys release, Bowie summed up "Life on Mars?" as, "A sensitive young girl's reaction to the media."
 In 1997, he said, "I think she finds herself disappointed with reality ... that although she's living in the doldrums of reality, she's being told that there's a far greater life somewhere, and she's bitterly disappointed that she doesn't have access to it."
 A key motif throughout the song is Hollywood, which Doggett describes as "a manufacturer of dreams and stars that have become stale with repetition".
 This is evident in the line "the film is a saddening bore—she's lived it ten times or more", which Sandford calls "a neat, if well-worn trick, blurring the art-life divide".
 The Hollywood influence is also present in the line "look at those cavemen go", which is borrowed from the Hollywood Argyles' 1960 song "Alley Oop".

 The identity of the "girl with the mousy hair" has been debated, with some claiming the girl is Farthingale.
 Pegg, however, states that no evidence supports this claim.
 Farthingale has also rejected this theory, telling Pegg: "I don't actually have mousy hair ...
 I wasn't a person who lived at home with my parents, and I didn't live a fantasy life in films.
 Nothing about me fits into any of the words."

 Title

-Despite the title's relation to Bowie's Ziggy Stardust character, "Life on Mars?" has no connection with the planet Mars; the title is a reference to the intense media coverage of the contemporaneous US-Soviet Union race to reach the planet.
+Despite the title's relation to Bowie's Ziggy Stardust character, "Life on Mars?" has no connection with the planet Mars; the title is a reference to the intense media coverage of the contemporaneous race to reach the planet between the United States and the Soviet Union.
 Doggett states the media interest inspired headlines around the world that asked, "Is there life on Mars?"
 According to the music scholar James E. Perone, the science fiction-influenced character of Ziggy Stardust and his backing band the Spiders from Mars originated in the "fleeting image" of "Life on Mars?" and the "androgynous outcast" who is portrayed in Bowie's album The Man Who Sold the World (1970).